lgblgblgb/xemu/README.md

 ## Commodore 65 emulator??

 Yes.
-Or short of ...
+Or kind of ...
 Quite limited currently though.
 For me, it worked to the level for BASIC prompt, and even for typing commands, or switching to C64 mode (GO64), or you can try write BASIC programs (NOTE: ROM 911001.bin seems not to work properly, but 910111.bin does).